drnsmith/drnsmith.github.io/content/projects/Project11/Project11.md

 {{< figure src="/images/examples.png">}}

- - 5. Handling Class Imbalance
+ - 5. **Handling Class Imbalance:**
 In datasets with skewed class distributions, models tend to favour the majority class.
 {{< figure src="/images/split.png">}}

-**Oversampling with Data Augmentation**: I applied data augmentation to the minority class (benign images) to artificially increase its representation in the training data.
+ - *Oversampling with Data Augmentation*: I applied data augmentation to the minority class (benign images) to artificially increase its representation in the training data.
 This ensures the model is exposed to more diverse examples from the smaller class without altering the original dataset.

 ```python
 from tensorflow.keras.preprocessing.image import ImageDataGenerator